Gokul-S-Kumar/Fashion-Dashboard/README.md

 Fashion_Dashboard
 ==============================

-Code of a Dashboard developed for a Fashion Recommendation project at IIDS, ISB.
+Code of Dashboard developed for a Fashion Recommendation project at IIDS, ISB.

 Project Organization
 ------------